DevonWieczorek/Local-Wordpress-Docker-Network/README.md

 - First and foremost, I am by no means a Docker expert.
 If you find bugs or ways to improve this set up, please create a PR with a message describing the optimizations and I will happily merge.

+- This set up was created and tested on a Mac.
+I have been told there are a lot of issues when running the setup on Windows.
+Whoever can help, please update as needed for Windows and create a PR so that we can support both.

 - The **wp-content** folder in this repository is simply a placeholder.
 If you are setting up a new Wordpress instance on your local machine, make sure to export the site's **wp-content** folder from WPEngine.

 - If you plan on using our Deploybot development pipeline with your Wordpress instance, make sure to use the .gitignore file that is in the **wp-content** folder in this repo.
 The most important thing there is that you ignore `wp-content/mu-plugins/**` as WPEngine will reject the request because users do not have permissions to update or modify them.